-Mosquito is spanish for “little fly.”
+Mosquito is Spanish for “little fly.”
 There are more than 3,500 species of mosquito, and mosquitoes are found in every region of the world except Antarctica.
 During the peak breeding seasons, they outnumber every other animal on Earth except ants and termites!
-Fifty mosquitoes species can be found in Utah, none of which are known to transmit Zika virus.
+Approximately 50 mosquitoes species can be found in Utah.

 - All mosquitoes must have water to complete their life cycle